superduper-io/superduper/Question_the_docs/README.md

 Build the application for production.
 Serve the production build on port 8080 using the serve command.
-Use this script when you want to test your production-ready application locally.
+Use this script when you want to test your production-ready application.

 ### Start in Development Mode